The Interdisciplinary Concentration

-The Fairhaven Interdisciplinary Concentration is an individually designed major for the Bachelor of Arts or Bachelor of Arts in Education degree.
+The Fairhaven Interdisciplinary Concentration is an individually designed major for the Bachelor of Arts degree.

 The majority of Fairhaven's characteristically independent students choose the Concentration as their major.
 It allows students to formulate a degree program to meet individual personal and career goals, bringing together each student's vital interests from more than one discipline into a cohesive whole.
 Within a set of carefully structured classes, processes and advisement students create a plan of study which combines coursework, usually from several disciplines, with independent studies and other experiences personally suited to their needs, interests and goals.

 Students who pursue the Interdisciplinary Concentration as their major assemble a faculty committee who support them in articulating sound rationales for their areas of study and advise them in developing a detailed plan of study.
 Students are assisted in completing the Concentration by faculty and other advisors and by the Concentration Seminar Course (FAIR 303a).
 At the conclusion of the program students enroll in an Independent Study Senior Project (FAIR 401a) representing the culmination of their academic work in their Concentration.
 A Summary and Evaluation written in the Advanced Seminar (FAIR 403a) helps each graduate evaluate their own work and to look toward the future.